 The purpose of the Assessment of Performance is to determine the performance of the product for its essential characteristics.
-The Assessment of Performance shall serve as a basis for determining the product type, expressed as the set of representative performance levels or classes of a construction product, and for drawing up the Declaration of Performance by the manufacturer.
+The assessment of performance shall serve as a basis for determining the product type, expressed as the set of representative performance levels or classes of a construction product, and for drawing up the Declaration of Performance by the manufacturer.

-Under AVCP System 2+, the Assessment of Performance is carried out under the responsibility of the Manufacturer.
-The Manufacturer is responsible for the assessment itself, but also for the type testing -including sampling- or the type calculations on which the assessment is based.
+Under AVCP System 1, the Assessment of Performance is carried out under the responsibility of the Notified Body.
+The Notified Body is responsible for the assessment itself, but also for the type testing - including sampling - or the type calculations on which the assessment is based.
+If these underlying operations are not carried out by PROCERTUS itself, they shall be entrusted to an organisation operating under the responsibility of PROCERTUS or for which PROCERTUS agrees to assume responsibility.